Frequently Asked Questions

 How do Theosophists regard churches and religions?

-Although it is concerned with humanity’s effort to relate to ultimate values.
-Theosophy is not itself a religion.
-Nonetheless, religious practice and devotion can be vehicles for self-transformation, So Theosophy recommends, as Annie Besant, one of its early leaders, said, that one should “live one’s religion, not leave it.”
-Individual Theosophists belong to many the world’s religions—Christian, Jewish, Muslim, Zoroastrian, Hindu, and Buddhist, among others.
-Some Theosophists have no religious affiliation.
-The Society itself is based on the belief that human beings, however much they differ, can communicate and cooperate.
+Theosophy holds that all religions are expressions of humanity's effort to relate to one another, to the universe around us, and to the ultimate ground of Being.
+Particular religions differ from one another because they are expressions of that effort adapted to particular times, places, cultures, and needs.
+Theosophy is not itself a religion, although it is religious, in being concerned with humanity's effort to relate to ultimate values.
+In recognition of the value of religious practice and devotion as vehicles for self-transformation, Theosophy recommends, as Annie Besant exhorted, that one should “live one’s religion, not leave it.”
+Individual Theosophists profess various of the world's religions—Christian, Jewish, Moslem, Zoroastrian, Hindu, Buddhist, among others.
+Some have no religious affiliation.
+The Society itself is an expression of the belief that human beings, however diverse their backgrounds, can communicate and cooperate.
 As such, the Society provides an ideal platform for interfaith dialogue and mutual respect.

 What is the message of Theosophy today?

-The cause of the disease is certain false beliefs.
-One of the most dangerous of these is the idea that we are unconnected, totally autonomous beings who can achieve their own welfare at the expense of the common good.
-The cure for this is the recognition that we are all one with one another, and, ultimately, with all life in the universe.
+The problems humanity faces—war, overpopulation, exploitation, prejudice, oppression, greed, hate—are just the symptoms of a disease.
+We need to treat the symptoms, but to cure the disease, we need to eliminate its cause.
+The cause of the disease is ignorance of some basic truths.
+First, that we are not unconnected, independent beings whose particular welfare can be achieved at the expense of the general good.
+The cure for this is the recognition that we are all one with each other, and ultimately with all life in the universe.

 To know this is to be healthy in body, whole in mind, and holy in spirit.
-That ideal is expressed in the following words, known as the “Universal Invocation,” written by Annie Besant, the second president of the Theosophical Society:
+That ideal is expressed in the following words, known as the "Universal Invocation," written by Annie Besant, the second President of the Theosophical Society:

 O hidden Life, vibrant in every atom,